 1. GET TO KNOW YOUR USERS AND THEIR NEEDS

 Regardless of what idea you have for your application and what user problems it is supposed to solve, your potential users are already dealing with this problem, they have some process of managing it, their habits.
-Your solution must improve this process, solve their problem in the best possible way.
+Your solution must improve this process, and solve their problem in the best possible way.

-Both you and your entire team should have a good understanding of the current user process: how does it work, how do your users behave today and how it will change, including the software that the team is going to develop.
+Both you and your entire team should have a good understanding of the current user process: how does it work, how your users behave today, and how it will change, including the software that the team is going to develop.
 A team that has a good understanding of those areas may provide you with valuable advice on building and developing the application.